 Councilor Healey questioned costs related to dental insurance, worker's compensation, etc.; specifically if the amounts listed are actual or based on estimates received, and why the level of increase differs from department to department.
 Town Manager Cabanel stated the Town has received a guaranteed maximum rate (GMR) of 10.1% for health insurance.
 Actuals don't typically differ much from the GMR.
 Except for one group, the health insurance and therefore the rates are the same throughout.
-What differs from department to department are the plans, e.g., single, two-person or throughout.
-What differs from department to department are the plans, e.g., single, two-person of family.
+What differs from department to department are the plans, e.g., single, two-person or family.